Advertiser Disclosure

 The items in your luggage are valuable, so it’s worth protecting them.
 Image Credit: Chris Hassan

-Lost luggage reimbursement is different; it covers lost, stolen, or damaged luggage during your trip.
-Both checked and carry-on bags are covered up to a maximum of $3,000 per person per trip.
+Lost luggage reimbursement is different in that it covers luggage that is lost, stolen, or damaged during your trip.
+Both checked and carry-on bags are covered up to $3,000 per person per trip.
 However, there’s a limit of $500 for jewelry, watches, and electronics.

-There are some specifics to understand about this coverage, however.
-First, it doesn’t cover items you leave behind by accident.
-Second, coverage applies to you and immediate family members (even if you aren’t traveling with them) so long as you paid for at least part of the trip with your Chase Sapphire Preferred card.
-Coverage is available from the scheduled start to the scheduled end of your trip, but it is automatically adjusted if there are uncontrollable delays to either date.
+This protection doesn’t cover items you leave behind by accident.
+Coverage applies to you and immediate family members (even if you aren’t traveling with them) so long as you paid for at least part of the trip with your Chase Sapphire Preferred card.
+Coverage is available from when you check your bag to when you retrieve it.
+For carry-ons, it’s from when you board to when you exit.

-Coverage applies to common carriers and cruise lines, and you must report the loss, theft, or damage within the timeframe specified by your travel provider.
-Then, the coverage on your Chase Sapphire Preferred card will cover any difference in the value of your monetary loss (after depreciation of the items) and the payment you receive from the travel provider.
+Coverage applies to common carriers and cruise lines, and you must report the loss, theft, or damage within the time frame specified by your travel provider.
+Then the coverage on your Chase Sapphire Preferred card covers any difference in the value of your monetary loss (after depreciation of the items) and the payment you receive from the travel provider.
 Thus, this is secondary coverage.
 It’s worth noting that documents, furs, tickets, and cash-like items aren’t covered.

-4. What Does the Chase Sapphire Preferred Card Medical Insurance Cover?
+4. What Does the Chase Sapphire Preferred Card Travel Accident Insurance Cover?

 Accidents can happen on any trip, from accidentally slipping on the wet deck of a cruise ship to spending nights in a hospital at a far-flung destination.
-Does your health insurance at home cover you when you head to Florida?
-What about South America?
-These are questions worth asking.
-If your medical coverage won’t be in effect, it’s worth considering medical travel insurance.
+If your medical coverage won’t be in effect on your trip, it’s worth considering medical travel insurance.

 The Chase Sapphire Preferred card includes travel accident insurance for you and your immediate family members.
-It’s in effect if you pay at least part of the airfare for your trip with this card.
-You’ll receive varying maximum payouts depending on the type of injury (or death) encountered during your trip, and the maximum limit also depends on whether the accident occurs while traveling on a common carrier or at some other point during your trip.
-The 24-hour benefit provides maximum coverage of $100,000, increasing to $500,000 when traveling on a common carrier.
+It applies if you pay at least part of the airfare for your trip with this card.
+You receive varying maximum payouts depending on the type of injury (or death) encountered during your trip, and the maximum limit also depends on whether the accident occurs while traveling on a common carrier or at some other point during your trip.
+The 24-hour-a-day benefit provides maximum coverage of $100,000, increasing to $500,000 when traveling on a common carrier.

 If more than 1 person is injured, the benefits administrator will pay no more than 2 times the maximum limit for each type of injury.
 That sum will be divided among all covered persons eligible for benefits payments.

-Coverage begins either when you reach the airport, station, or terminal for travel on a common carrier or when you enter courtesy transportation provided to take you to the point at which your trip begins, such as a train station or airport.
-If you didn’t buy your tickets in advance but are purchasing them when you arrive at the station, coverage begins once you make the payment for travel.
+Coverage begins either when you reach the airport, station, or terminal for travel on a common carrier or when you enter courtesy transportation provided to take you to the point where your trip begins, such as a train station or airport.
+If you didn’t buy your tickets in advance but purchase them when you arrive at the station, coverage begins once you pay for your travel.
 Coverage ends after you leave the transportation vessel or exit the courtesy transportation provided afterward.

-The 24-hour coverage functions a bit differently.
+The 24-hour-a-day coverage (often just called “24-hour coverage”) functions a bit differently.
 It’s in effect around the clock for up to 30 days, starting from your scheduled departure for air travel.
-If your trip is longer than 30 days, coverage will pause 1 minute after midnight on the 31st day and resume when you reach the airport for a flight home or are in courtesy transportation to the airport for the flight home.
+If your trip is longer than 30 days, coverage pauses 1 minute after midnight on the 31st day and resumes when you reach the airport for a flight home, or when you are in courtesy transportation to the airport for the flight home.

 5. Does the Chase Sapphire Preferred Card Cover Hotel Cancellations?

 Hotels aren’t treated separately under the Chase Sapphire Preferred card travel insurance terms.
 If you must cancel or interrupt a trip for a covered reason, then your hotel cancellation fees can be covered.
-This would include situations like forfeiting a first night’s room cost for canceling your hotel booking at the last minute, assuming you couldn’t arrive for a covered reason, such as a travel delay or a last-minute injury that made you unable to travel.
+This would include situations like paying the first night’s room cost when you cancel your hotel booking at the last minute, assuming you couldn’t arrive for a covered reason, such as a travel delay or a last-minute injury that made you unable to travel.

 Hyatt Regency Nairobi king bed deluxe entry